Atlanta Chamber Players

 Ron Antinori • Charlie Chitwood • Sally George • Brian Hailes

-Cathey Massey • Ann Marie McPhail • Sue Morgan • Nick Shreiber
+Cathey Massey • Ann Marie McPhail • Sue Morgan • Paula Peace

-Jim Throckmorton • Mark Williamson • Trey Wood
+Arthur Richardson • Nick Shreiber • Jim Throckmorton • Mark Williamson

-The Atlanta Chamber Players, a mixed ensemble of strings, winds and piano, were founded in 1976 and are now in their 37th season.
+The Atlanta Chamber Players, a mixed ensemble of strings, winds and piano, were founded in 1976 and are celebrating their 40th Anniversary Season in 2015-2016.
 The ensemble has earned a national reputation as a pioneer among chamber groups and is widely respected among arts organizations in the Southeast.

 The ACP’s broad repertoire includes traditional masterpieces (Beethoven, Brahms) as well as contemporary classics (Crumb, Messiaen).
 ACP also has a long-standing commitment to performing the music of living American composers.

-Over the past 36 years, the ACP has performed critically acclaimed concerts in more than 250 cities throughout the United States, Europe and Mexico and reached millions worldwide through live international radio broadcasts.
+Over the past 39 years, the ACP has performed critically acclaimed concerts in more than 250 cities throughout the United States, Europe, and Mexico and reached millions worldwide through live international radio broadcasts.
 Led for its first 38 season by legendary founder Paula Peace, the ACP began its 39th season with an outstanding successor as Artistic Director, Elizabeth Pridgen.